sjbylo/aba/README.md

 Be sure to set the correct (govc) values to access vCenter in the `vmware.conf` file.
 Note that ESXi is also supported.

-Why 'make' was chosen to build Aba?
+Why `make` was chosen to build Aba?

 The UNIX/Linux command "make" is a utility for automating tasks based on rules specified in a Makefile.
 It enhances efficiency by managing dependencies, facilitating streamlined processes.
 Widely applied beyond software development, "make" proves versatile in system management, ensuring organized